I. General Policy

 Non-exempt Employees are subject to the Fair Labor Standards Act provisions for overtime pay and the federal minimum wage, and are paid on an hourly basis.

 Pay Period is a two-week pay period starting at 12:00 a.m.
 Sunday of the first week and ending 11:59 p.m.
 Saturday of the second week.

-Time Collection Devices include the web clock function within iO or a physical time clock.
+Time Collection Devices include the web clock or time card function within iO or a physical time clock.

 Time or Hours Worked includes time an employee is performing duties or services to Rice (ordinarily all time when an employee is required to be on the employer’s premises, on duty, or at a designated workplace).
 Time or hours worked that are not scheduled or authorized in advance by the supervisor must still be paid if the University knows or should have known that work was performed, but may result in corrective action to the employee for working outside of the regular schedule without supervisor approval.